pbranson/pangeo-hpc-shifter/README.md

 Shifter (as opposed to Singularity) works directly on docker images and at Pawsey the mapping of the filesystesm is taken care of for you, which makes using shifter very convenient and works without modifying the image. (unlike when using singularity - see https://github.com/pbranson/pangeo-hpc-singularity).
 And you dont need to build the image, just pull it from docker.

 This makes the syntax to start the container simpler, and doesnt require sudo at any point in the process, which is good when working on HPC.
-In addition it deals with the volatile files directly rather than having to bind a writable folder as in singularity and yo
+In addition it deals with the volatile files directly rather than having to bind a writable folder as in singularity.
+In addition you can mount a writeable "per-node-cache" into the container which is a single large file on the Lustre filesystem which can be used by dask-workers as a location to spill data when worker memory limits are exceeded.
+Because the lustre file system sees this as a single file, it doesnt adversely effect the filesystem.

 ## Pull the container